Gov. McKee Appoints RIC Prof. Jill Harrison to Serve on R.I. Ethics Commission

 Harrison’s expertise will ensure that the commission’s decisions are fair, equitable and aligned with the public interest.

 R.I.
-Gov. Dan McKee has appointed RIC Professor of Sociology and Director of the Justice Studies Program Jill Harrison to serve on the Rhode Island Ethics Commission.
+Gov. Dan McKee has appointed RIC Professor of Sociology and Director of Justice Studies Jill Harrison to serve on the Rhode Island Ethics Commission.

 “Jill’s extensive background in sociology and justice studies brings valuable perspective and insight to the Rhode Island Ethics Commission,” McKee said.
 “Her passion and knowledge in this field will help the commission continue its mission to uphold and ensure the highest standards of integrity in our state.”